 The programme will benefit from the flexible procedures applied under the EU Emergency Trust Fund for Africa and from the crisis situation declared for South Sudan.
 The envisaged implementation modalities will be direct and indirect Management.
-Different aid modalities are envisaged in the current action.

-The Action will be implemented in the former four states of Greater Bahr el Ghazal, namely Warrap, Lakes, Western and Northern Bahr el Ghazal.
-Four geographical focus are foreseen, one for each former states.
+The Action will be implemented in the former seven states of Greater Bahr el Ghazal and Greater Upper Nile, namely Warrap, Lakes, Western and Northern Bahr el Ghazal, Upper Nile, Unity and Jonglei.
+Seven geographical focus are foreseen, one for each former states.